 Below is the residence hall agreement.
 Students sign (electronically) this agreement when they sign up for housing for the academic year.
 All residence hall agreements are for the ENTIRE academic year.
 Bradley University maintains and enforces a live-on residency requirement for first and second year students.

-All full-time first and second-year students must live in the residence halls, except those second-year students who reside in sorority or fraternity houses.
+All full time first and second year students must live in the residence halls.
+Students can amend their residential choices to live-in a sorority/fraternity house through an approval process at the conclusion of each semester.
 The only exceptions include: veterans, those who are 21 years of age by September 1 of the current academic year, those who live with nearby immediate relatives (sister or brother who are non-Bradley students, aunt, uncle, parents, grandparents) within a 40 mile radius of the campus, or cases involving documented medical reasons that accommodations cannot be made for within the residence halls.

 Students with alcohol violations are subject to the following housing regulations:

 - Students who are suspended from the university due to receiving three alcohol related violations will be required to live in the residence halls for a semester or year after their return.

 - Additionally, any student who requests an appeal of the two-year on campus residence requirement may not have received two alcohol related MOVNs, alcohol related residence hall referrals, and/or

 - An adverse decision of the student conduct system on this issue within their first year.
 Students may appeal this policy decision to the student leader board.

 - Students who receive two alcohol related MOVNs, alcohol related residence hall referrals, and/or by decision of the student conduct system within their first year will not be released to live in their respective sorority or fraternity house their second year.
 Additionally, first year students who receive one of the above mentioned violations will not be allowed to fill any vacancies in a sorority or fraternity house at the end of the fall semester of their first year.
 Appeals of this requirement can be made to the student leader panel.